 National Programs give members focus when planning and implementing chapter projects.
-National Programs give members the opportunity to make a difference in families, careers and communities.
+National Programs give members the opportunity to make a difference in families, careers, and communities.

-FCCLA offers eight peer-to-peer educational programs to help students develop job-ready skills for life within Family and Consumer Sciences (FCS) education and related technical education.
+FCCLA offers eight programs to help students develop job-ready skills for life within Family and Consumer Sciences (FCS) education and related technical education.
 Each National Program is designed to be integrated into the FCS classroom to help reinforce lessons with opportunities for hands-on practice.